MIC-DKFZ/RTTB/README.md

 :information_source: enabling `BUILD_All_Modules` builds all modules (except Apps and Testing modules).

-:information_source: if you build RTTB with VS dynamic, you must ensure that code that uses RTTB DLLs uses the same stl
+:information_source: if you build RTTB with VS dynamic, you must ensure that code that uses RTTB DLLs uses the same STL

 Set the third party library paths.